-This change can create a massive number of events in the audit logs, so we don’t recommend enabling this setting if you make heavy use of the
+This change can create an extremely large number of events in the audit logs, so we don’t recommend enabling this setting if you frequently use the

-You can exclude certain requests from being logged completely, by either configuring actions (for transport requests) and/or HTTP request paths (REST):
+You can exclude certain requests from being logged by configuring actions for transport requests and/or HTTP request paths (REST):

 kibanaserver.
 You can exclude other users:

 If requests from all users should be logged, use